 Come in to see modern clothing, sustainably made right here in Tucson!
 Welcome!
 Bienvenidos!
 Benvenuto!
 Bienvenue!
 Benvinguts!
 We specialize in quality, fit, and sustainable production practices.
 Natural fibers.
 Everyday garments, dinner wear, special occasion, as well as statement pieces.
-Scraps from garment production are used to create one-of-a-kind scarves and tote bags that are perfect for all the shopping you’ll do on this walking itinerary!
-We recently won Emerging Designer of the Year at Phoenix Fashion Week October 2016!
+Scraps from garment production are used to create one-of-a-kind frammento tops, scarves and tote bags that are perfect for all the shopping you’ll do on this walking itinerary!
+We’re proud to be awarded Tucson’s best clothing designer in 2019 and 2017.

 Head over to Congress